forestdb/forestdb.org/models/syllogisms-cogsci14.md

 In this argument, B is the shared term.
 The task for the reasoner is to generate a conclusion relating the "end-terms"-- A & C.

 The relations between the terms is a quantifier.
-In classical syllogisms, the quantifiers are those fmrom the "square of opposition": {all, some, none, not-all}.
+In classical syllogisms, the quantifiers are those from the "square of opposition": {all, some, none, not-all}.

 In this model, the reasoner imagines situations which are composed of objects with properties.
 Sentences (premises or conclusion) are then either true or false of a given situation.